 Nevertheless, it was cheap to run, cheap to buy and could seat four adults – all virtues that were transferred to the vastly superior i10.

 Now, a second-generation i10, not dissimilar to the first, takes up the torch.
-Significant strides forward in desirability and overall quality have been promised, and they’ll need to be discernible now that others – Volkswagen in particular – have aggressively re-entered the city car segment.
+Significant strides forward in desirability and overall quality have been promised, and they’ll need to be discernible now that others – the Volkswagen Group in particular – have aggressively re-entered the city car segment.
+The i10 was facelifted for 2017, with improved infotainment, a new grille and LED day-running-lights core behind the refresh.

 A 'Blue Drive' version of the 1.0-litre i10 is also available, which delivers reduced emissions and improved economy compared to the standard version.